With Pastor Brandon

 Rock Harbor Church Bakersfield views

-• The doctrine of hell and God's justice
+• The biblical purpose of discipline and hardship